bhauman/lein-figwheel/README.md

 ;; this is helpful if you want to broadcast to devices :websocket-host "localhost" ;; or "www.myhost.com", "192.168.0.112"

+;; An important configuration option for :websocket-host ;; if you set it to :js-client-host it will set the host based on the ;; js/location.host param of the browser
+;; This is helpful for multiple device settings where you are using ;; fighweel to serve your app.
+;; :websocket-host :js-client-host

 ;; optional callback
 :on-jsload "example.core/fig-reload"